 You know Julia Louis Dreyfus and Brad Hall from their funny acting and writing on such shows as SNL, Seinfeld, and The New Adventures of Old Christine.
 But before they became famous, they were just a couple of environmentally-minded Northwestern theater students.
 But now these two famous entertainers share an energy-efficient bungalow in Santa Barbara that includes a retractable roof, which stimulates airflow and alleviates the necessity for air conditioning, daylighting, which reduces the need for electricity to power lights, and solar heating that puts energy back into the grid when the house isn’t in use.
 Although extremely funny, you could say these two are very serious when it comes to saving the environment.

 These days Daryl Hannah has become known as much for her passion for the environment as for her acting.
 She lives in the Rocky Mountains in a converted stagecoach-stop home which is powered almost exclusively by solar power.
 Should backup be needed, there is a biofuel generator for backup power.
-Her off-the-grid home is off-the –charts when it comes to sustainability.
+Her off-the-grid home is off-the-charts when it comes to sustainability.

 This pretty woman knows a thing or two about saving the environment and has spent a good sum of money, $20 million to be exact, to turn her 6,000 square foot home – complete with pool and tennis court – into a green home.
-She used recycled tiles and sustainable building materials, and three of the estate’s roofs have solar panels which take advantage of living in Malibu and harnessing the power of the sun.
+She used recycled tiles and sustainable building materials, and three of the estate’s roofs have solar panels that take advantage of living in Malibu and harnessing the power of the sun.

 Have questions about bamboo flooring?
 Drop us a line, we’d be happy to answer them.